JinhaoZou/BiMR/README.md

 # BiMR
 Simulation code for bidirectional Mendelian Randomization model
 This is the 1.0 version of the BiMR simulation code
-Main simulation code are in the folder R/
+Simulation code are in the folder R/
+You can install in by using code:
+`library(devtools)`
+`install_github("JinhaoZou/BiMR")`

 ## Overview

-After load all functions
-Perform one simulation with bidirectional MR model
-      `Sim_one(n_sim = 5, causal = "bi_infi", method = "all")`

-Perform one simulation with unidirectional MR model:
-  Sim_one(n_sim = 5, causal = "uni", method = "all")
+Other required packages can be installed through
+`install.packages("MendelianRandomization")`
+`install.packages("ivmodel")`
+Before run the code, packages should be load
+`library(MendelianRandomization)`
+`library(ivmodel)`

+There are major three functions:
+- Data.R, a function to generate simulated data
+    -  Example: `Data(causal = "uni")`
+-